turhancan97/Guess-The-Number/README.md

 # Guess The Number
 ## Summary
 This is a simple number guessing game using python and tkinter.
-This is a small project will for beginners to understand functions and basic GUI design using tkinter.
+This is a small project for beginners to understand functions and basic GUI design using tkinter.

 ## How to Run This Project
 ### Requirements